However about myself I can tell a lot, I will use an article from a magazine „Patiesa Dzive” (True Life)

 When one door closes

 Some ten years ago, Maris was as distant from painting as distant Mars is from Earth.
-In 1994, at the age of 21 he entered Fire Safety and Civil Protection College, later continued his studies at the Academy of the State Fire Service in Moscow, where he obtained a degree in fire engineering.
+In 1994, at the age of 21 he entered Fire Safety and Civil Protection College, later continued his studies at the Academy of the State Fire Service, where he obtained a degree in fire engineering.
 Ten years more, he worked at State Fire and Rescue Service.
 Then, the car accident followed, in which Maris seriously injured his spine.

 He not only accepts the difficulties and the circumstances of the fate with no complains, but also converts these circumstances into possibilities.
 The saying “When one door closes, another door opens” defines Maris.
-Being disabled, he started working at the Ministry of Welfare, where he accounted for equal rights for people with disabilities, led the TV programme “Together”, was the member and the clerk of the National Council for Disabled People in 2010, and the deputy of the Latvian Parliament.

 The troop of art admirers

 There are practically no artworks in Dzelzkalns’ household.
 Some that can be seen on the walls are already sold out.
 Just painted, the artworks travel to their new owners.
 I look at Maris’ artworks and wonder, why do these are so loved among the government officials as much as among the sophisticated art critics?
 The artworks address young gentlemen as much as the old ladies who are keen of cat photos and crocheted blankets.
-Half of the artworks are sent abroad to European countries, to the United States of America, Canada, Australia, Russia, etc. Maris’ artworks are also very appreciated among those Latvians who live abroad.
+Half of the artworks are sent abroad to European countries, to the United States of America, Canada, Australia etc. Maris’ artworks are also very appreciated among those Latvians who live abroad.
 The broad, generous, colourful daubs tell a story of an endless and passionate will of life and never ending hope that feels so known to every person without the consideration of intellect, education, and social class.

 Well, the story of those flowers...